Admission & Qualifications

 State of New York

 U.S. District Court for the Southern District of Florida

 U.S. District Court for the Southern District of New York

 Yale Law School (J.D., May 2002) (Yale Journal of International Law, Submissions Editor)

 University of Michigan (B.A., May 1999) (High Honors; Phi Beta Kappa)

-During her tenure at DOJ, Ms. Sheehan worked for over six years to litigate the complex forfeiture matters related to the infamous $1.4 billion fraud scheme led by Scott Rothstein.
+During her tenure at DOJ, Ms. Sheehan worked for over six years to litigate the complex forfeiture matters related to the infamous US $1.4 billion fraud scheme led by Scott Rothstein, particularly with respect to the tension between parallel asset forfeiture and bankruptcy proceedings.
 The prosecution and forfeiture resulted in the successful conviction and imprisonment of 29 total defendants, and concluded in the full restitution of the hundreds of victims involved.
 As a result of her work in this case, Ms. Sheehan was awarded the 2016 U.S. Attorney General’s Distinguished Service Award and was a semi-finalist for the 2010 Daily Business Review’s Most Effective Lawyers Award for Criminal Justice Category.

 Ms. Sheehan was also a member of the Regional Committee of the Organized Crime and Drug Enforcement Task Force (OCDETF).
 As a result of her work on two high-profile international money laundering investigations, she earned two National OCDETF Awards.

 She has also lectured extensively on the application of asset forfeiture and money laundering laws for the U.S. Department of Justice and a number of federal agencies, including the Federal Bureau of Investigation, the U.S. Department of Defense, the U.S. Department of Health and Human Services and the Drug Enforcement Agency.
 She continues to be a thought leader in this area, regularly speaking in a number of U.S. and international conferences and events.